NagabhushanSN24/FigTabPage/README.md

 - Good-looking visualization of table of figures, with dynamic paging and frozen table title

-- Support searching indices for key-cases visualization (attachment 3)
+- Support searching indices for key-cases visualization

 - Can be configured easily with a single configuration file for different folders, no explicit/repetitive html generation needed